 Examiner: Do you play any instruments?

 Jamie: No I don’t … I’ve always wished I’d taken up a musical instrument … I’d love to be able to play the guitar … but I think I’m a bit tone deaf so perhaps I’d find it hard …

 Examiner: Have you got any hobbies or interests?

 Marco: I’m really into live music … I go to a lot of music festivals … I think a live performance always sounds more exciting than a recorded version … as long as the performers can sing and play well of course …

 Part 2-style task

-Describe a house or an apartment you would like to live in.
+Describe a song you like to listen to.
 You should say

 Part 3-style questions

 Examiner: Is the Internet a good or bad thing for the music industry?